syncfusion-content/blazor-docs/blazor/kanban/cards.md

 The cards are main elements in Kanban board, which represent the task information with header and content.
 The header and content of a card is fetched from the corresponding mapping fields.
 The card layout can be customized with template also.

-## Drag-and-drop

-Transit or change the card position using the drag-and-drop functionality.
-By default, the `AllowDragAndDrop` property is enabled on the Kanban board, which is used to change the card position by column-to-column or within the column.

-Added dotted border on Kanban cells except the dragged clone cells when dragging, which indicates the possible ways for dropping the cards into the cells.

 ## Header

 The card header is achieved by mapping the `HeaderField` property, which is placed inside the `KanbanCardSettings` property.
 By default, the `ShowHeader` property enabled by Kanban board that is used to show the header at the top of the card.